 West Palm Beach is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 106,779 people and 53 constituent neighborhoods, West Palm Beach is the 20th largest community in Florida.

-West Palm Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Palm Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, West Palm Beach is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in West Palm Beach who work in sales jobs (13.12%), office and administrative support (12.62%), and management occupations (9.41%).

 West Palm Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of West Palm Beach citizens is substantially higher than the typical US community, as 32.97% of adults in West Palm Beach have at least a bachelor's degree.
+The overall education level of West Palm Beach citizens is substantially higher than the typical US community, as 32.97% of adults in West Palm Beach have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in West Palm Beach in 2010 was $30,788, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $123,152 for a family of four.
 However, West Palm Beach contains both very wealthy and poor people as well.